usaid-cs/yesterday-i-learned/biology.md

+1. [Albinism](http://en.wikipedia.org/wiki/Albino): affects vertebrates.
+That, and lobsters, which are not vertebrates.
+1. Corn generates almost [4 times](https://www.washingtonpost.com/lifestyle/food/in-defense-of-corn-the-worlds-most-important-food-crop/2015/07/12/78d86530-25a8-11e5-b77f-eb13a215f593_story.html?utm_term=.c9aad0e5a353) the amount of calories per acre (15M) than wheat (4M).
+1. ["The [face] mites have this helpful habit where they… er… have no anus and never poo.
+Instead, they release a lifetime’s worth of waste when they die.
+That contains their DNA, which gives away the presence of the mites even when the creatures themselves are inaccessibly hidden."](http://phenomena.nationalgeographic.com/2014/08/27/you-almost-certainly-have-mites-on-your-face/)
+1. [Ant heads were used as stitches](http://www.odditycentral.com/pics/in-some-parts-of-the-world-ant-heads-were-once-used-as-stitches.html) as early as 1000BC.
+Ants bite across the wound, sealing the wound, and then people have their bodies twisted off.
+1. It is 2018.
+Scientists have the ability to [scar a fetus on purpose](https://www.acsh.org/news/2018/03/20/nanofibers-dramatically-improve-wound-healing-and-tissue-regeneration-12723).
+1. The [nutria](https://en.wikipedia.org/wiki/Coypu), Texas beaver rat, [tastes great](https://www.reddit.com/r/WTF/comments/84lq3m/modern_version_of_pied_piper_of_hamelin/dvr2tl8/).
 1. Oxalic acid can be used to protect bees against [varroa mites](https://en.wikipedia.org/wiki/Varroa_destructor).
 1. It is ["normal"](https://www.reddit.com/r/MorbidReality/comments/851gly/each_one_of_these_dots_on_this_mri_of_a_human/dvu7emy/) (according to CutthroatTeaser anyway) to find at least one calcified tapeworm cyst in a random patient's brain in the US.
 1. It is dangerous for diabetics to get into a coma.
 We have alarms that wake us if our blood glucose gets too low.